 Although exempt from filing Form 990, churches must file Form 990-T if they have \$1,000 or more of gross UBI in a year.
 There is a specific deduction of \$1,000 in computing unrelated business taxable income.
-This specific deduction applies to a religious order or a convention or association of churches with respect to each individual church, district, or other local unit.
+This specific deduction applies to a religious order or a convention or association of

-Filing Tip Although churches are exempt from filing Form 990 with the IRS, they are still subject to tax on their unrelated business income and may need to file Form 990-T. Tax law allows churches and other nonprofit organizations to conduct profit-making activities, but that profit is taxed if the income is from an unrelated business activity and none of the exceptions to the tax apply.
+Although churches are exempt from filing Form 990 with the IRS, they are still subject to tax on their unrelated business income and may need to file Form 990-T. Tax law allows churches and other nonprofit organizations to conduct profit-making activities, but that profit is taxed if the income is from an unrelated business activity and none of the exceptions to the tax apply.